mark-sellars/marks_cookbook/rst/sweedish_meatballs_potatos.rst

 1. Place potatoes in a 4-qt. saucepan and cover with water by 1"; bring to a boil over high heat, and cook until potatoes are tender, about 15 minutes.
 2. Drain potatoes mash them; set aside.
-3. Bring 1 1/2 cups cream and 12 tbsp butter to a boil in a 1qt saucepan.
+3. Add 1 1/2 cups cream and 12 tbsp butter to a 1qt saucepan, heat until butter is melted and wisk together.
 4. pour over potatoes and whisk until smooth.
 5. Season with salt and pepper to taste.